 With the purchase of one membership, an unlimited number of staff at your agency will gain access to free online professional development training.
 Possible themes include the following:

 - Acting as gateway for families in the identification of atypical development/behaviour

 - FRP-BC Standards of Practice

-In 2021 we have the following training coming up:
+In 2021 we had the following training:

 - Inclusive Trauma Informed Practice Through a Lens of Cultural Safety– BC Council for Families

 - Impact of the COVID-19 Pandemic on Young Children and Their Families in BC– Human Early Learning Partnership (HELP), UBC